Australians have one of the highest life expectancies in the world and forecasts show that’s only going to increase over the next four decades1.

 More people remain in the workforce

-Figures released this year revealed fewer people were retired in comparison to years gone by and that retirement was not necessarily a one-time event, with many people returning to the workforce7.
+Figures released in 2017 revealed fewer people were retired in comparison to years gone by and that retirement was not necessarily a one-time event, with many people returning to the workforce7.

 - 28% of men and 48% of women aged 60 to 64 were retired, in comparison to 49% of men and 68% of women a little over 15 years ago